toneloc/rio-olympics/README.md

 * web API to keep track of top user scores
 * play friends in groups
 * facilitate Bitcoin payments via multisig
+* user Fiverr or related source to add in real-time updates
+* notifications